IrynaYe/cardano-docs.iohk.io/_docs/cardano/addresses.md

 ## How Does an Address Look Like?

-In Cardano, we adopt Bitcoin way of encoding the address.
-It's called “Base 58” because it uses 58-symbol alphabet to encode data.
+In Cardano, we adopt the Bitcoin way of encoding the address.
+It's called “Base 58” because it uses a 58-symbol alphabet to encode data.
 Here is the alphabet we are using `123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz`.
 Notably, it avoids both non-alphanumeric characters and letters which might look